metasoarous/strange-coop/README.md

+Note: this branch points to the code (roughly) as it stood when presented at ClojureWest.
+As I work on a rewrite and additional features, I'll be keeping this branch here for posterity.

 # A Strange Coop

 I have four beautiful chickens, but I live in Seattle and there are lots of evil raccoons that like to eat